 This unexpected bronze-finished swing-arm light could add just the right amount of traditional charm to your library cabinetry or even over the bed for reading.

 Here is a brighter version of the wall mounted lamp.
-This polished chrome swing-arm lamp not only would look great in a library, but would be smashing in a white kitchen over the sink, desk or over cabinetry if you have the space.
+This polished chrome swing-arm lamp by Hudson Valley not only would look great in a library, but would be smashing in a white kitchen over the sink, desk or over cabinetry if you have the space.

 I love how they have matched the picture light finish to the curtain rod and smaller accessories.